Brawl During High School Basketball Playoff Game Leads To Double Forfeit

-CHICAGO (CBS) — A playoff game between two Chicago high school basketball teams Friday night ended in a brawl on the court and both teams being disqualified from the finals.
+CHICAGO (CBS) — A playoff game between two Chicago high school basketball teams Friday night ended in a brawl on the court and both teams being disqualified from the state tournament.

-“We been working as hard as we can,” said Farrugat player Donovan Jones.
+Farragut’s Donovan Jones, his team ahead of North Lawndale 54-50 with 40 seconds left in the game, went up for a dunk and was undercut.
+It was a move that triggered the brawl.

-A season of hard work led up to one game, one layup, and ultimately to a fight that knocked Jones, his teammates and the opposing team out of the dance.
+A season of hard work led up to one game and ultimately to a fight that knocked Jones, his teammates and the opposing team out of the tournament.
 Jones landed in the hospital for a checkup Saturday.

 “I came down on my neck,” he said.